On the Power and Limitations of Random Features for Understanding Neural Networks: Limitations of Random Features

 \subsubsection{Acknowledgements}

 This research is supported in part by European Research Council (ERC) grant 754705.
-We thank Yuanzhi Li for some helpful comments on a previous version of this paper and for Pritish Kamath for spotting a bug in a previous version of the paper.
+We thank Yuanzhi Li for some helpful comments on a previous version of this paper, and for Pritish Kamath and Alex Damian for spotting a bug in a previous version of the paper.

 \setcitestyle{numbers}